 Appropriate colour coded signage will be provided in the bin storage room.
 These will be displayed in a prominent position to assist staff when depositing their waste.
-In particular, signage will include educational material from the contracted private waste service provider and/or NSW EPA and address items that are acceptable or not acceptable based on the requirements.
+In particular, signage will include educational material from Council and/or NSW EPA and address items that are acceptable or not acceptable based on the requirements.